 - Click on the Reset button to completely reset your phone to the factory settings.

 After resetting your device, the “volume keeps going down” problem should be gone for good.

-Final Thoughts on Volume that Keeps Going Down
+Wrap-Up: Android Volume Keeps Going Down

 Did you manage to get your volume working properly?
 Did you find other ways to troubleshoot this issue?
 Leave us a comment down below.